solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 For a more in-depth look at the code change for this feature, reference [here](https://git.postgresql.org/gitweb/?p=postgresql.git;a=commitdiff;h=16fd03e956540d1b47b743f6a84f37c54ac93dd4).

-### Add EXPLAIN option GENERIC_PLAN to display the generic plan for a parameterized query
+### Task 4: Add EXPLAIN option GENERIC_PLAN to display the generic plan for a parameterized query

 Previously, attempting to get an execution plan for a parameterized query was fairly complicated.
 For example, using a prepared statement will have several executions which may required you to execute those all separately and then put the results together.
 Using the new feature will eliminate those extra steps.